sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch13"></a>
 # Conclusion

-Model provides ~0.78 submission accuracy on the unseen data which was achieved with the simple decision tree.
-Using the same dataset and different implementation of a decision tree with a super model (adaboost, random forest, gradient boost, xgboost, etc.) with tuning does not exceed the ~0.78 submission accuracy.
-Conclusion was the simple decision tree algorithm had the best default submission score and with tuning, I still achieved the same best accuracy score.
+The model achieved an accuracy of about 78% when predicting the outcomes of unseen data.
+This was achieved with a simple Decision Tree.
+Which decision tree algorithm is best for my data: simple vs an improved model?
+The simple decision tree algorithm had a better default submission score, and with tuning, I was still able to achieve the same best accuracy score as the one I achieved using a simple decision tree model.
+The cross-validation accuracy score was much higher than the submission accuracy score.

--  The train dataset has a different distribution than the test/validation dataset and population.
-This created wide margins between the cross validation (CV) accuracy score and Kaggle submission accuracy score.
-- Given the same dataset, decision tree based algorithms, seemed to converge on the same accuracy score after proper tuning.
--  Despite tuning, no machine learning algorithm, exceeded the homemade algorithm.
-The author will theorize, that for small datasets, a manmade algorithm is the bar to beat.

 Next steps will include further preprocessing and feature engineering to improve the CV score and Kaggle score as well as the overall accuracy.

 <a id="ch90"></a>
 # References